PoisotLab/ms_metaweb_transfer/manuscript.md

 settler colonialism, and operating under them must be done under the clear realization that they contributed to the ongoing biodiversity crisis [@Adam2014EleTre], can re-inforce environmental injustice [@Choudry2013SavBio;
-@Dominguez2020DecCon], and on Turtle Island especially, will have to be replaced by Indigenous principles of land management [@Eichhorn2019SteDec;
+@Dominguez2020DecCon], and on Turtle Island especially, will probably end up being replaced by Indigenous principles of land management [@Eichhorn2019SteDec;
 @Nokmaq2021AwaSle].

 **Acknowledgements:** We acknowledge that this study was conducted on land